31 May 2019

 These choices could be very important, he continues, in terms of getting a bit of extra yield out by being able to minimise the capital an insurer needs to be able to offer more attractive products to its customers or to make an extra return for the shareholder, or both.

 As no draft rules has been published yet, the only indications so far as to what the final RBC regulation would look like comes from the interaction between the regulator, the Insurance Authority (IA), and the industry through the quantitative impact studies (QIS).

 |Other equities (incl funds where look-through cannot be applied)||50%|

 QIS 1 and 2 were completed in 2017 and 2018 respectively.

 QIS 2 was received with particular scepticism by insurers and Insurance Asset Risk has learnt that a number of them sent a joint letter to the IA arguing the calibration for some of the investment risk capital charges might disadvantage Hong Kong versus some of its neighbouring markets like Singapore and China.

-Indeed, When speaking with professionals in Hong Kong about the current regulatory changes, Singapore is the elephant in the room.
-Although no one would want to comment on the record, there is a clear sense that the IA is monitoring closely Singapore’s progress in updating its RBC regime.
+Indeed, when speaking with professionals in Hong Kong about the current regulatory changes, Singapore is the elephant in the room.
+Although no one wanted to comment on the record, there is a clear sense that the IA is monitoring closely Singapore’s progress in updating its RBC regime.
 And practitioners seem prone to use Singapore as their trump card in their lobbying efforts to the IA.